nil-git-tf/devops-assignment/README.md

 - Password authentication with github from jenkins is discontinued so used SSH key based authentication
 - I was struggeling in checkout phase of pipeline to connect with github, then "Pipeline Syntax" helped me getting correct command to use
 - Used session manager of AWS to connect with instance thus reducing the long way of SSHing to server using putty/mobaxterm etc
-- even writing README file in depth is learning for me
+- Even writing README file in depth is learning for me

 # Manual tasks performed
 - Ran the terraform from local for EC2/Jenkins and then for Elastic beanstalk configuration